About | Theme | Eligibility Criteria | Prizes | Timeline | Proposal Submission Form |

 1. Capstone or Research Project Summary

-– Is the capstone or research project summary concise and 300 words or less?
+– Is the capstone or research project summary concise and coherent?

-– Does the summary include a lot of disciplinary jargon?
+– Does the summary include a lot of academic or technical jargon?

 – Is the summary understandable to a general, public audience?